XO sauce is the most valuable Cantonese condiment, with various umami flavors concentrated from dried scallops, Jinhua ham, and dried shrimps.

 Here are the steps:

-- Start with deep-frying the scallop, Jinhua ham, and dried shrimp, followed by the onion and garlic.
-I would suggest deep-frying the scallop, ham, and shrimp separately because they have different water content.
+- Start with deep-frying the scallops, Jinhua ham, and dried shrimp, followed by the onion and garlic.
+I would suggest deep-frying the scallops, ham, and shrimp separately because they have different water content.
 Hence, they require different duration to deep-fried until become light golden, slightly crispy, and dry.
 The time required is generally around five minutes for each one, but depends on how much water remains after draining and steaming.
 Therefore, it is best not to set a fixed time but to observe the texture.
 All these three items are done when they look dry, slightly crispy, and light brown.
 The texture should be similar to lightly-fried bacon.

 - Once you have finished deep-frying one of them, remove with a wire mesh strainer to drain the oil.
 Then, place it in a separate pan and continue to deep-fry the next item.

-- Once you finish deep-frying the scallop, ham, and shrimp, continue to do the same for the shallots, garlic, and chilies.
+- Once you finish deep-frying the scallops, ham, and shrimp, continue to do the same for the shallots, garlic, and chilies.
 Add the shallots to the oil and deep-fry for about five minutes, followed by the garlic.
 You should add the garlic later because it has lower moisture content and tends to change color quickly.
 Continue to deep-fry until the color of the shallots and garlic starts to turn golden.
 Next, add the red chilies and fry for another minute, then turn off the heat.

 5. Season the sauce heavily and cook it until dry

 You need to season the XO sauce heavily since it is meant to be a condiment and part of the seasoning for stir-frying.
 You wi l expect it to be too salty by tasting it alone, but it is OK.